stevedonovan/runner/readme.md

 `debug!` saves typing: `debug!(my_var)` is equivalent to `println!("my_var = {:?}",my_var)`.

+`--no-prelude` (`-N`) prevents this from being included.

 ## Adding External Crates

 As you can see, `runner` is very much about playing with small code snippets.
-By _default_ it links the snippet _dynamically_ which is significantly faster.
+By default it links the snippet _dynamically_ which is significantly faster.
 This hello-world snippet takes 0.34s to build on my machine, but building statically with `runner -s print.rs` takes 0.55s.